nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `n/` is followed by the task name, it is case-sensitive.
 * `sd/` is followed by the starting date, it has to be a **valid date** and in the format of **YYYY-MM-DD**.
 Here, Y is the year, M is the month, D is the day and all has to be integers.
 * `st/` is followed by the time in 24-hour format and in the format of **hh:mm** Here, h is the hour, m is the minute and all has to be integers.
-* `ed/` is followed by the end date, it has to be a **valid date** and in the format of **YYYY-MM-DD**, end date cannot be a past date.
+* `ed/` is followed by the end date, it has to be a **valid date** and in the format of **YYYY-MM-DD**.
 * `et/` is followed by the time in 24-hour format and in the format of **hh:mm**.
+* The STARTDATE and STARTTIME provided should be earlier than ENDDATE and ENDTIME.
-If end date is today, then end time cannot be past time.
+* The ENDDATE and ENDTIME provided cannot be a past date time.
 * `c/` is followed by the category.
 It is optional.
 * `t/` is followed by the tag.
 It is optional.

 Examples:
-* `add_event n/CS2103 meeting sd/2021-05-27 st/15:00 ed/2021-02-27 et/17:00` adds an event with name `CS2103` and its respective attributes to the SOChedule Event Scheduler.
+* `add_event n/CS2103 meeting sd/2021-05-27 st/15:00 ed/2022-02-27 et/17:00` adds an event with name `CS2103` and its respective attributes to the SOChedule Event Scheduler.

 ### Deleting an event: `delete_event`
 Deletes an event from the SOChedule Event Scheduler.